tux4kids/Tuxpaint-Android/README.md

 > ffffffff 00000000 S AudioTrack
 > ffffffff 00000000 S Binder_3

-So this imcomplete quit operation will cause tuxpaint cannot start in the even number.
+So this imcomplete quit operation will cause Tux Paint cannot start in the even number.
-The patch is very simple that will force tuxpaint process quit in the SDLActivity class:
+The patch is very simple that will force Tux Paint process quit in the SDLActivity class:

 ```
      public static void handleNativeExit() {